Is My Child Ready for Kindergarten?

 Tips for emotionally preparing your child for kindergarten:

-• Help them learn how to be away from you and other familiar adults by leaving them in a positive daytime experience, such as summer camp and lessons.
-Holly KIDS has a great summer program to check out!
+- Help them learn how to be away from you and other familiar adults by leaving them in a positive daytime experience, such as summer camp and lessons.
+The Summer Latchkey Program has a great program to check out!

 While the first day of kindergarten is sure to be an emotional one for some families and students, it can also be a physically demanding day.
 You can help your child feel more confident at school by teaching them things like zipping a backpack, putting their shoes on, and using the bathroom alone.
 It can be intimidating for the student if they aren’t used to doing these things alone.